 Point Pinos is in the community of Pacific Grove at the northern end of the Monterey Peninsula and is the location of the oldest continuously operated lighthouse on the U.S. west coast, about 24 miles (39 km) south-southeast of Santa Cruz and 3 miles (4.8 km) northwest of Monterey, California.
 The lighthouse is still an active U.S. Coast Guard aid to navigation and is surrounded by the Pacific Grove Municipal Golf Links.
 The Monterey Peninsula is located on the central California coast and comprises the cities of Monterey, Carmel Valley, Seaside, Carmel, Sand City, Del Rey Oaks, Marina, and Pacific Grove, and unincorporated areas of Monterey County including the resort and community of Pebble Beach.
 In 1602, the Spanish explorer Sebastian Vizcaino named Monterey Bay and the Monterey Peninsula after the Count of Monterrey, and named the point at the southern entrance to the bay Punta de Los Pinos, for the forest of Monterey Pines.
 The point was a part of the 2,667-acre (1,079 ha) Rancho Punta de Pinos Mexican land grant made to José María Armenta in 1833 and regranted to José Abrego in 1844.
+Point Pinos is an erosion-resistant rock formation of the Salinian terrane that lies west of the main trace of the San Andreas Fault system with exposures at Bodega Head to the north and Mount Pinos to the south.

 The community of Pacific Grove was founded in 1875 by a group of Methodists who modeled the town after Ocean Grove, New Jersey.
 In time, the butterflies, fragrant pines, and fresh sea air brought others to the Pacific Grove Retreat to rest and meditate.
 Pacific Grove, like Carmel-by-the-Sea and Monterey, became an artists’ haven in the 1890s.
 Artist enthusiasts of the outdoors, or ‘en plein air‘ method, from both Europe and the United States, were seeking an outdoor venue with natural beauty so that Pacific Grove was a magnet for this movement.
 This painting method contrasts with studio painting or academic rules that might create a predetermined look and instead allows the artist to paint directly onto the canvas in situ within the landscape.
 It enabled the artist to better capture the changing details of weather and light.
 The invention of portable canvases and easels allowed the practice to develop particularly in France and in the early 1830s, the Barbizon school of painting in natural light was highly influential.
 English painter William C. Adam and other artists moved to Pacific Grove in the early 1900s.
 For a number of years, John Steinbeck lived in a cottage in Pacific Grove owned by his father, Ernest, who was Monterey County Treasurer.
 Hopkins Marine Station was founded in 1892, making it the oldest marine laboratory on the Pacific Coast, and the second-oldest in the U.S., after the Marine Biological Laboratory in Woods Hole, Massachusetts.